-We absolutely love how global and active our community is.
-How great is it scrolling through brand new design work from all over the world every single day?
-We were curious to find out what cities have been Dribbbling the most lately and asked designers from each how their city inspires them to keep creating.
+We absolutely love how global and active our Dribbble community is.
+How great is it scrolling through a feed of brand new design work from all over the world every single day?
+We were curious to find out what cities have been Dribbbling the most lately and asked designers from each in what ways their city inspires them to continue creating.

-Check out the 10 cities that have collectively posted the most shots in the last six months and read what designers had to say about why their city is inspiring to them.
+Check out the 10 cities that have collectively posted the most shots in the last six months and hear from designers about how their city inspires them and their work.

 10. Seattle, Washington